All You Need To Know About Excavator Nomenclature

 This is similar to the standard excavator.
 However, it has an extended boom and arm.
 The reach of the arm can be over 100 feet horizontally.
 This enables it to tackle large jobs easily and with precision.

 For example, with it, you can work across a body of water.
-The high reach excavator – a variant of long-reach excavator – is mainly used for demolition of tall buildings.
+The high-reach excavator – a variant of the long-reach excavator – is mainly used for the demolition of tall buildings.
 Likewise, the ultra-high reach demolition excavator (UHD) has several tens of meters of reach.

 4. Backhoe Excavator